thisisagile/easy/README.md

 This custom constraint makes use of the `constraint()` function in **easy**.
 The first parameter for your constraint is a function that returns true or false.
 When you use your new constraint, as a decorator on a property, the `validate()` function will pick it up automatically.
 If your constraint fails, the message will be added to the results.

+After creating your custom constraint, you can add them to your classes, like in the example below.

+    class Person extends Struct {
+        @valid() readonly age: Age = new Age(this.state.age);
+        @is42('Value for real age must be 42, not {actual}.') readonly realAge: number = this.state.age;
+    }

 P.S.
 If you create custom constraints that might be helpful for other developers, don't hesitate to do a pull request on **easy**.

 # Data